 According to the research firm IBISWorld, there are more than 300,000 bookkeeping and payroll businesses in the U.S., although that number might be low.
 That’s because bookkeeping comes in all shapes and sizes – from Big 4 firms to part-time home-based businesses.

-If understand exactly what a bookkeeper does, and you’re ready to jump in, here’s what you need to know about how to start a bookkeeping business.
+If understand a Bookkeeper’s job description, and you’re ready to jump in, here’s what you need to know about how to start a bookkeeping business.

 Step 1: Consider your business model